CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[3]

-Which statement correctly describes the code on lines 8, 9, and 10 of `student.php`?
+Which statement correctly describes the code on lines 9, 10, and 11 of `Student.php`?

 - The statement displays the values assigned to the `$stmt` variable.

-- The `if` statement evaluates to `true` and the statement on line 9 is executed.
+- The `if` statement evaluates to `true` and the statement on line 10 is executed.

-- The `if` statement evaluates to `false` and the statement on line 9 is not executed.
+- The `if` statement evaluates to `false` and the statement on line 10 is not executed.

 - The `if` statement evaluates to `true` and it displays the string `Unable to create a table.`.